FerrenF/eliza-python-translation/readme.md

-A python translation of Anthay's C++ code.
+## Eliza_Python_Translation: A python translation of C++ code by Anthony H..

 Find that here, and thank them because they did a lot more research than I did: https://github.com/anthay/ELIZA

+Want to talk to ELIZA and not compile your own code?
+Do that here: https://elizaspeaks.motopc.net/

+Want to run that webapp?
+Find that here: https://github.com/FerrenF/elizaSpeak

 ## Requirements:
 Built-ins are the only thing you need.
 Tested on python 3.7.